![]() |

 As acquired in the fall of 2005, with a 1961 Evinrude 28 hp Speedytwin.
 Found in the local 'Bargain Hunter' Magazine, she apparently sat under those tarps for over two years with no one even looking at her for quite some time!
 Her second owner put her on the roller trailer over five years ago, but she was previously stored in a boathouse.

-I immediately stripped the loose deck hardware and fried electrical system.
-This boat was aquired for my 1958 25 hp Viking.
+I immediately stripped the loose deck hardware and fried electrical system and installed a more approprate 1958 25 hp Viking.
 I re-outfitted her with a more appropriate gator bunk trailer already in my possesion.

 Then it was off to Whitewater Lake (Azilda ON).